Is it time to get a business credit card for your side hustle?

 There are also times when you may prefer to borrow a fixed amount of money and then pay in even monthly installments.
 If so, a loan through the Small Business Association (SBA) may be a smarter choice.
-With the SBA’s 7(a) Small Loan program, you can borrow up to $350,000, an amount that far exceeds the line on most business credit cards, and pay it off over several years.
+With the SBA’s 7(a) Small Loan program, you can borrow up to $5 million, an amount that far exceeds the line on most business credit cards, and pay it off over several years.

 What you need to get a business credit card